HBCSD Corruption

 Lie #48

-HBCSD makes shamelessly inaccurate, misleading and incorrect statements about the district's use of the Community Center as an alternate to demolishing and rebuilding North School in the Environmental Impact Report.
-Part #1.
-HBCSD did not disclose the true details of the district’s contractual provision to lease classrooms at the Pier Avenue Community Center as an option to tearing down North School.
+HBCSD made shamelessly inaccurate, misleading and incorrect statements about the district's use of the Community Center as an alternate to demolishing and rebuilding North School in the Environmental Impact Report.
+Part #1: #1.
+HBCSD did not disclose the true facts surrounding the seismic safety and condition of Pier Avenue Community Center for use by students. #2.
+HBCSD did not disclose the true details of the district’s contractual provision to lease classrooms at the Pier Avenue Community Center as an option to tearing down North School. #3.
+HBCSD did not disclose the true details of the City and District's history when it comes to the Open Space designation. #4.
+HBCSD shamelessly incorrectly states the official Naylor Act provisions in Section 17491 of the California Department of Education as a reason North School should not be sold.

 Proof of the Lie:

-HBCSD makes shamelessly inaccurate, misleading and incorrect statements about the district's use of the Community Center as an alternate to demolishing and rebuilding North School in the Environmental Impact Report.
-Part #1.
-HBCSD did not disclose the true details of the district’s contractual provision to lease classrooms at the Pier Avenue Community Center as an option to tearing down North School.
+HBCSD made shamelessly inaccurate, misleading and incorrect statements about the district's use of the Community Center as an alternate to demolishing and rebuilding North School in the Environmental Impact Report. #1.
+HBCSD did not disclose the true facts surrounding the seismic safety and condition of Pier Avenue Community Center for use by students. #2.
+HBCSD did not disclose the true details of the district’s contractual provision to lease classrooms at the Pier Avenue Community Center as an option to tearing down North School. #3.
+HBCSD did not disclose the true details of the City and District's history regarding the Open Space designation. #4.
+HBCSD shamelessly incorrectly states the official Naylor Act provisions in Section 17491 of the California Department of Education as a reason North School should not be sold.

 7.3, page 7-4: Alternatives Considered and Rejected during the Project Planning Process: